Directions and industry requirements are regularly updated

 - the additional control measures in this guidance

-Clear guidance and instruction should be provided to employees on the requirements relating to physical distancing in the types of vehicles used.
+Clear guidance and instruction should be provided to employees on the requirements relating to physical distancing and air circulation in the types of vehicles used.

 If control measures introduce new health and safety risks, these must also be managed.
 Physical distancing measures may mean: